Hardboiled Rose

 Hardboiled Rose is a 1929 American sound part-talkie romantic drama film directed by F. Harmon Weight and released by Warner Bros.
+Pictures.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The film starred Myrna Loy, William Collier, Jr., and John Miljan.

 Plot

-In the heart of New Orleans, courtly Jefferson Duhamel (Edward Martindel) lives in the ancestral family home with his ailing mother (Lucy Beaumont).
-His partner in a prominent banking firm, Payton Hale (Otto Hoffman), dismisses whispers that Duhamel—an aristocrat through and through—has been frequenting the notorious gambling house run by the glamorous Julie Malo (Gladys Brockwell).
+In the heart of New Orleans, courtly Jefferson Duhamel lives in the ancestral family home with his ailing mother.
+His partner in a prominent banking firm, Payton Hale, dismisses whispers that Duhamel—an aristocrat through and through—has been frequenting the notorious gambling house run by the glamorous Julie Malo.
 Unbeknownst to Hale, Duhamel has been steadily losing at roulette and has racked up gambling debts totaling $200,000, secured by personal notes held by Julie.
 Duhamel believes her delay in collecting is a sign of affection, unaware she's merely biding time until he's financially ruined.
-Julie, her son Edward (William Collier Jr.), and her associate Steve Wallace (John Miljan), the real proprietor of the gambling den, are all well aware of Duhamel's impending downfall.
+Julie, her son Edward, and her associate Steve Wallace, the real proprietor of the gambling den, are all well aware of Duhamel's impending downfall.

-Into this charged atmosphere returns Rose Duhamel (Myrna Loy), Jefferson's vivacious daughter, home from finishing school.
-She quickly falls in love with John Trask (Ralph Emerson), her father's loyal private secretary, and accepts his marriage proposal.
+Into this charged atmosphere returns Rose Duhamel, Jefferson's vivacious daughter, home from finishing school.
+She quickly falls in love with John Trask, her father's loyal private secretary, and accepts his marriage proposal.
 Jefferson is delighted, while Grandmama Duhamel wistfully remarks that she only wishes John were one of the Trasks of Virginia.

 Everything begins to unravel when Julie Malo summons Jefferson to her gambling house.
 Their affair ends in a bitter quarrel as she demands immediate payment, threatening to expose the notes to Hale.
 In desperation, Duhamel steals securities from his firm, delivers them to Julie, and returns home where he takes his own life.